xhavli/ISA25_DnsProxy/README.md

 ### Automated Tests

+Requirements:

+- Python >= 3.8
+- Pytest >= 7.0
+- socat - any
+- dig - any

-Automated tests was developed mainly with ChatGPT according my test scenarios.
+Automated tests was developed mainly with ChatGPT according my manual test scenarios.
 It cover argument parsing, filter_file validation, and also integration tests.

 Tests runs with command `make test` as it is mentioned in [Program Execution](#program-execution)